 Click on the links below to view exam information and testing dates available at MACC.

 The Accuplacer is one of the exams used by Moberly Area Community College for placement into English and math courses.

 The Test of Essential Academic Skills (ATI TEAS) is required in the application process for the Associate Degree in Nursing (ADN), Virtual Accelerated ADN (AADN), Medical Laboratory Technician (MLT), and Practical Nursing (PN) programs.
-Applicants may not repeat ATI TEAS testing until 30 days have passed since the previous test.
 For additional admission information, please see the Health Science Programs information page.

 CLEP exams allow people who have acquired knowledge outside the usual educational settings to show that they have learned college-level material so that they can bypass certain college courses.
 The CLEP exams cover material that is taught in introductory-level courses at many college and universities.

 The HiSET (High School Equivalency Test) certifies that the taker has high school-level academic skills.

 The M.E.C.A. allows a student the opportunity to challenge and appeal his/her current mathematics course placement, which is based on ACT and/or Accuplacer scores.
 The M.E.C.A. is a paper-and-pencil, competency-based assessment that may be completed one-time-only for each course to place out of MTH010 or MTH095.
 The assessment is completed in a proctored environment with a two-hour time limit; upon completion, the assessment is scored by mathematics faculty using a skill-based rubric.
 Students scoring proficient on the M.E.C.A. will be allowed to place out of a mathematics course and, therefore, into the subsequent mathematics course in the general education course sequence.
 Please see an advisor at any MACC site for details and proctor schedules related to the M.E.C.A.

 MEP/MoGEA is a required assessment for education majors.